How to Fix Timer not advancing on Speed Queen TR7000WN (Top Load)

 Common Symptoms & Causes

-If your Speed Queen TR7000WN timer is not advancing, you may notice one or more of the following signs during a wash cycle.
+If your Speed Queen TR7000WN timer isn’t advancing, you may notice several signs during a wash cycle:

-• The wash cycle stays stuck on the same time for 20+ minutes without progressing
+• The wash cycle stays stuck at the same time for over 20 minutes without progressing

-• The machine completes agitation but never advances to the rinse or spin cycle
+• The machine completes agitation but never moves on to the rinse or spin cycle

 • The cycle timer dial moves erratically or skips certain cycle positions